TIMSS Information Line

 Phone: 1800 220 411

-TIMSS (Trends in International Mathematics and Science Study) and PIRLS (Progress in International Reading Literacy Study) are large-scale assessments designed to inform educational policy and practice by providing an international perspective on teaching and learning in mathematics, science and reading.
+TIMSS (Trends in International Mathematics and Science Study) is a large-scale assessment designed to inform educational policy and practice by providing an international perspective on teaching and learning in mathematics and science.

 TIMSS conducts comprehensive state-of the-art assessments of mathematics and science for students in Year 4 and Year 8, supported with extensive data about country, school, and classroom learning environments.
 First conducted in 1995, TIMSS reports every four years on the achievement of Year 4 and Year 8 students.
 Australia has participated in all five cycles.

-Although both studies are referred to as 2011, in Australia the assessment took place in 2010, because of differences in the timing of the school year in the northern and southern hemispheres.
+Although the current cycle is referred to as TIMSS 2015, in Australia the assessment takes place in 2014, because of differences in the timing of the school year in the northern and southern hemispheres.

-TIMSS & PIRLS are projects of the International Association for the Evaluation of Educational Achievement (IEA) and is directed by the TIMSS International Study Center at Boston College in collaboration with a worldwide network of organizations and representatives from the participating countries.
+TIMSS is a project of the International Association for the Evaluation of Educational Achievement (IEA) and is directed by the TIMSS International Study Center at Boston College in collaboration with a worldwide network of organisations and representatives from the participating countries.
 ACER is responsible for undertaking the data collection in Australian schools.